fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

   - [The course certificate](/en/part0/general_info#course-certificate) will be available in the submission system
 - If you want to get University of Helsinki credits
   - Enroll on the course.
 You can enroll in each part through the link in the course material ([Parts and completion](/en/part0/general_info#parts-and-completion)).
 Enroll in each part separately.
- - Mark the part completed in the submission system, read more [here](/en/part0/general_info#how-to-get-your-credits)
+ - Mark the part completed in the submission system.
+Read more [here](/en/part0/general_info#how-to-get-your-credits)

 ### Submitting exercises